mgonto/restangular/README.md

 }
 ````

-In this case, you'd need to configure Restangular's `responseExtractor`.
+In this case, you'd need to use RestangularProvider's `addResponseInterceptor`.
 See the following:

 ````javascript
 app.config(function(RestangularProvider) {